-If you like trains then you will love this list of places to ride trains in California.
+If you like trains, then you will love this list of train rides in Southern California.
 Amtrak Pacific Surfliner, Kids Trains, Dinner Trains, Weekend Rail Excursions, Historic Trains, we have them all.
-Riding the rails is a fun and exciting way to see California and often lets you see sights that are not viewable in an automobile or bus.
-All Aborad for a fun train trip.
-Jump to: Northern California Trains – Nevada Trains
+Riding the rails is a fun and exciting way to see California and often lets you enjoy sights that cannot be viewed from an automobile or bus.
+If it runs on rails, you will find it here—all Aboard for a fun train trip.

 Southern California Train Rides

 The Pacific Surfliner travels along the California coast from San Luis Obispo to San Diego.
-Popular destinations along the Surfliner’s route are Santa Barbara, Los Angeles, San Juan Capistrano, and San Diego.
+Along the Surfliner’s route, popular destinations are Santa Barbara, Los Angeles, San Juan Capistrano, and San Diego.
 Amtrak’s sleek double-decker trains travel up to ninety miles on some sections of its route.

-The Orange Empire Railway Museum operates a fleet of restored urban trolley cars.
-On most weekends both trolley cars and a diesel powered train take passengers for a ride on a 1.5-mile mainline that was once a part of the Santa Fe Railroad.
-If you love trains the Orange Empire Railway Museum is the perfect day trip destination for you.
+The Southern California Railway Museum operates a fleet of restored urban trolley cars.
+On most weekends, both trolley cars and a diesel-powered train take passengers for a ride on a 1.5-mile mainline that was once a part of the Santa Fe Railroad.
+If you love trains, the Orange Empire Railway Museum is the perfect day trip destination for you.

-Los Angeles Live Steamers lets riders climb aboard beautifully built and maintained 7½” gauge model trains with pocket-sized railroad passenger cars, where they take a 15-minute ride on over two miles of track, through a miniature world, with tiny towns, low-hanging tunnels, and dainty bridges.
+Los Angeles Live Steamers lets riders climb aboard beautifully built and maintained 7½” gauge model trains with pocket-sized railroad passenger cars.
+Take a 15-minute ride on over two miles of track, through a miniature world, with tiny towns, low-hanging tunnels, and dainty bridges.

-Visitors can view a collection of locomotives, cabooses, passenger cars and motor cars from 1880 to the 1930s.
-Kids are allowed to climb aboard some of the locomotives and experience what it would be like to be an engineer.
+Visitors can collect locomotives, cabooses, passenger cars, and motor cars from 1880 to the 1930s.
+Kids are allowed to climb aboard some of the engines and experience what it would be like to be an engineer.
 Travel Town has a miniature train that takes visitors for a ten-minute ride.

-The 12-minute ride travels past both of the parks lakes and around one of the oldest oak tree groves in Irvine Park.
+The 12-minute ride travels past both the park’s lakes and around one of the oldest oak tree groves in Irvine Park.
 Your conductor points out highlights along the way and gives some brief information about Irvine Park.
-Top speed is only a few miles an hour giving you plenty of time to take in the view
+Top speed is only a few miles an hour, giving you plenty of time to take in the view.

-Adventure City Railroad consists of a 1938 vintage miniature train that circles around the theme park.
-The trip only takes a few minutes but it is one of the most popular attractions at the little theme park.
-One interesting feature of the Adventure City Railroad is it passes through the center of the parks birthday party area.
+Adventure City Railroad consists of a 1938 vintage miniature train that circles the theme park.
+The trip only takes a few minutes, but it is one of the most popular attractions at the little theme park.
+One exciting feature of the Adventure City Railroad is it passes through the center of the park’s birthday party area.

 Toms Farm train is a reproduction of an 1800’s steam train.
 This fun little train trip takes you over a covered bridge and through an undeveloped area of Toms Farm in Corona.
 Plan on spending at least a couple of hours at the farm and taking home a bag full of nuts and candy.
 Have lunch and enjoy riding the ride the train and carnival rides.

-One of Los Angeles’ most enduring landmarks, the railway was originally constructed in 1901 on the Southwest corner of Third and Hill Streets.
-Designed to carry passengers up and down the steep incline between downtown and Bunker Hill, then a fashionable residential district, it is the “shortest railroad in the world”.
+One of Los Angeles’ most enduring landmarks was initially constructed in 1901 on the Southwest corner of Third and Hill Streets.
+Designed to carry passengers up and down the steep incline between downtown and Bunker Hill, then a fashionable residential district, it is the “shortest railroad in the world.”

 Enchanted Railroad is a lot of fun; it allows you to ride aboard a 1/8th replica of a diesel train that travels around a section of the Descanso Gardens.
-It’s only available on weekends, 10 a.m. to 3:45 p.m.
+It’s only available on weekends, from 10 a.m. to 3:45 p.m.
 Saturday and Sunday.
-Tickets are only a few dollars and can be purchased at the train station near the Center Circle.
+Tickets are only a few dollars at the train station near the Center Circle.

-The Santa Ana Zoo has wonderful miniature train ride called the Zoofari Express.
-This train originally was stationed at Santa’s Village, a long-gone attraction in the San Bernardino mountains of Southern California.
+The Santa Ana Zoo has a beautiful miniature train ride called the Zoofari Express.
+This train formerly was stationed at Santa’s Village, a long-gone attraction in the San Bernardino Mountains of Southern California.

-At one time, the Calico & Odessa Railway hauled supplies up to the mines and ore down to Yermo.
-These days a replica train circles through the Calico Hills giving you a birds-eye view of old mines and the desert valley below.
+The Calico & Odessa Railway hauled supplies up to the mines and ore down to Yermo.
+These days a replica train circles through the Calico Hills, giving you a birds-eye view of old mines and the desert valley below.

 The museum offers train rides on most weekends.
-The Golden State train excursion takes a 12-mile round-trip journey along the old San Diego & Arizona Railway track.
-Vintage passenger cars are pulled by a Diesel-electric locomotive.
-On the grounds, you will find numerous pieces of railroad equipment in various stages of repair from passenger cars to locomotives.
+The Golden State train excursion takes a 12-mile round-trip journey and the old San Diego & Arizona Railway track.
+A Diesel-electric locomotive pulls vintage passenger cars.
+On the grounds, you will find numerous pieces of railroad equipment in various stages of repair, from passenger cars to engines.

 The Santa Barbara Zoo has two miniature C. P. Huntington trains that run on a half-mile track.
 The train is a great way to see the Andre Clark Bird Refuge behind the zoo.
 It is possible to take a day trip to the Santa Barbara Zoo using Amtrak.
-The train station is within walking distance of the zoo.
 A shuttle bus runs along State Street and El Cabrillo Blvd to the zoo.

-A vintage 1907 Baldwin No. 3 Steam Locomotive, 1894 Los Angeles Yellow Trolley Car or 1950 Fairmont Speeder run on a short track around Old Poway Park.
-Trains run on weekends except for the 2nd Sunday of each month wich is a quiet day.
+A vintage 1907 Baldwin No. 3 Steam Locomotive, 1894 Los Angeles Yellow Trolley Car, or 1950 Fairmont Speeder run on a short track around Old Poway Park.
+Trains run on weekends except for the 2nd Sunday of each month, which is a quiet day.

 Griffith Park & Southern Railroad opened in 1948.
 The trip aboard the miniature train is about a mile long and takes 15 minutes to complete.
 The train ride takes you over a fifty-year-old creaking bridge and into the woods of Griffith Park.

-The little train at the museum was hand built in the 1960s and was never put use.
-The train was donated to the museum where volunteers built a train station and laid about a quarter mile of track.
-The little train is run on special event days only.
-The rest of the year visitors can check out a huge indoor N’ scale model railroad gallery.
+This little train was hand-built in the 1960s and donated to the museum, where volunteers built a train station and laid about a quarter-mile of the track.
+The train runs on special event days only.
+For the rest of the year, visitors can check out a vast indoor N’ scale model railroad gallery.

 San Diego’s Red Car Trolley system is a great way to get around town.
 The system operates over three lines the Blue Line, Orange Line, and Green Line.
 With over fifty miles of track, you can travel just about anywhere in San Diego County.